mother426/fitness-tracker-mongodb/README.md

 ![Dashboard for fitness tracker app](/assets/ftdashboard.png)

-This is the dashboard/landing page for the application.
-The dashboard will show summed information from all previous 'exercises' that are contained within the most recent workout.
+This is the home-page page for the application.
+The home-page will show summed information from all previous 'exercises' that are contained within the most recent workout.
 'Exercises' belong to the 'workout' model as defined in the 'Workout.js' file in /models.

 ![Exercise data form](/assets/ftexerciseform.png)

 Data for exercises are collected on the front-end through a form, upon submission these form inputs are sent to the backend and stored in the Mongo database.
-Persisted data is used to populate graphs and the dashboard page.
+Persisted data is used to populate graphs on the dashboard page, and the home-page.

 ![Database entires on mongo cloud](/assets/ftmongocollection.png)

 Entries on the application are stored to this collection on the Mongo database.
-Persisted data will be used to populate the front-end (graphs and dashboard).
+Persisted data will be used to populate the front-end (graphs and home-page).

 ![Fitness Tracker Graphs](/assets/ftgraphs.png)